matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 ![Formula for coefficient of variation](/Course-Content/Images/Equations/coefficient-of-determination.png)

 This quantity gives us a sense of the model fit.
 A coefficient of *1* would be a perfect fit (a straight line) and a coefficient of *0* would be the worst possible fit (100% scatter) [[7]](#references).
+In general, a well-fit regression line will have a small residual sum of squares, *Σ (yᵢ - ŷᵢ)²*, because the model sufficiently explains most of the variability [[2]](#references).

 The interpretation of *R²* is the percentage of the variation in the response variable explained by the variation in the explanatory variable.
 An *R²* of *0.75*, for example, means that 75% of the variability in the dependent variable is explained by the variability in the independent variable.

 In R, we can view the *R²* value by calling `summary()` on a linear model generated using the `lm()` function: